A guide to hybrid yacht propulsion and alternative technologies

 Like all technologies, there are both benefits and drawbacks in implementing hybrid propulsion systems aboard a yacht.

-Benefits include the added versatility that hybrid systems lend to yachting, in that multiple modes of propulsion can be enlisted for travel.
+Benefits of hybrid superyacht propulsion include the added versatility that hybrid systems lend to yachting, in that multiple modes of propulsion can be enlisted for travel.

 Using the electric mode of a diesel-electric propulsion system allows for silent running at low speeds, which is perfect for overnight travel; for emission-free running in harbours and marinas; and to provide a speed boost at full power.
 This set up also allows for a highly flexible layout on board, as generators do not need to be positioned near to the propeller shafts at all permitting the engine room to be positioned anywhere on board, rather than placing it in the centre of the hull where the comfort levels are typically greatest.

-Hybrid propulsion systems are believed to increase fuel economy by reducing fuel consumption, paying back their increased cost over time, but many argue that this is not categorically true due to the inefficiencies that arise in electric power generation, conversion and transfer.
+However, according to some experts, those who are hoping to save money by making this large investment in their vessels should perhaps look elsewhere.
+This is because, while hybrid propulsion systems are believed by many to increase fuel economy by reducing fuel consumption paying back their increased cost over time, many argue that this is not categorically true due to the inefficiencies that arise in electric power generation, conversion and transfer.
 The output often just doesn’t justify the cost.

 In this case, the AMELS shipyard has elected to enlist a different approach to reducing the environmental impact of yachting, by optimising different hybrid systems on board their vessels, including HVAC heat recycling and hotel load power innovations, giving what it states to be a “faster return on investment and lower total cost of ownership.”